-The GangPro-CC programmer is designed to allow simultaneous programming of up to six CC series SoC with 8051 MCU devices (Chipcon products from Texas Instruments).
+The FlashPro-CC programmer is designed to programm the CC series SoC with 8051 MCU devices (Chipcon products from Texas Instruments).
 The programmer configures target devices by using the debug interface.

-The programmer package consist of a microcontroller based adapter (Figure 1-1), WindowsTM based software, a Gang Splitter to connect up to 6 devices to the adapter, and cable to connect the adapter with the computer's USB port.
+The programmer package consist of a microcontroller based USB-FPA adapter (Figure 1-1), WindowsTM based software, cable to connect the adapter with the computer's USB port and ribbon cables with cable converter adapter.
 The internal firmware software allows to communicate with the programmed device with high speed.
-The effective programming speed (write only) is around 20 kbytes/s simultaneously up to six target devices that is equivalent to 120 kbytes/s programming speed per one programmed target device.
+The effective programming speed (write only) is around 30 kbytes/s.
 Due to this high speed communication, programming time is very short and programmer can be used to program flash devices in the production process.
-For example, six devices with 128 kB Flash, such as CC2430F128, can be programmed in 12 seconds.
+For example, device 128 kB Flash, such as CC2430F128, can be programmed in 8 seconds.
 This time includes initialization, erasing memory, blank checking, programming and fast verification.